 Generally, the head entity undertaking the demerger will advise whether you are entitled to rollover, but you should seek our advice if you are in any doubt.
-The Tax Office may have provided advice in the form of a class ruling on a specific demerger confirming that a rollover is available.
-You can find out by visiting our website at www.ato.gov.au
+The ATO may have provided advice in the form of a class ruling on a specific demerger confirming that a rollover is available.
+You can find out at ato.gov.au